- MT Safety Audits

 The BCMT endeavors to educate and inform marine trail users on campsite etiquette, marine trail user expectations, rules relating to aspects such as human waste disposal and fire use, plus delivering information on First Nations protocols and permissions.
 The BCMT has been advocating Leave No Trace principles, through our website and workshops, to train volunteers on this and other aspects specific to the BC coast and its First Nations to promote site sustainability.

 Of the 3,650 sites in the BCMT inventory at this time, 1,200 are currently shown to the public.
 The remainder need a further assessment before the BCMT can share the site information.
 Many may also be disqualified from consideration as marine trail sites for a variety of reasons, most notably First Nations sensitivities.

 Places to Paddle & Resources

-We have four main sources to help you plan a trip:
+We have three main sources to help you plan a trip: